ahuacate/pve-nas/README.md

 ### 1.4.3.
 NAS Hostname

 The default hostname is `nas-01`.
-Our naming convention applies a secondary NAS appliance to be named `nas-02`, `nas-03` and so on.
+Our naming convention stipulates all NAS hostnames end with a numeric suffix.
+Extra NAS appliances should be named `nas-02`, `nas-03` and so on.
 You may change the hostname to whatever you like.
 But for networking, integration with our Easy Scripts, hostname resolving, we recommend you use the default hostname naming convention ( `nas-01` ).

 ### 1.4.4.
 NAS IPv4 Address

-By default `nas-01` is `192.168.1.10/24`.
-You may change to whatever IPv4 address you want.
+The default is 'dhcp' IPv4.
+We recommend you use DHCP and fix the IP assignment at DHCP server ( i.e router, PiHole ).
+You may change to whatever IPv4 or IPv6 address you want.
 Just note the VLAN ID.

 ### 1.4.5.
+NAS Search domain or Local domain

+The default search domain is 'local'.
+The User must set a 'search domain' or 'local domain' name.

+The search domain name must match the setting used in your router configuration setting labelled as 'Local Domain' or 'Search Domain' depending on the device manufacturer.

+We recommend top-level domain (spTLD) names for residential and small networks names because they cannot be resolved across the internet.
+Routers and DNS servers know, in theory, not to forward ARPA requests they do not understand onto the public internet.
+It is best to choose one of our listed names.

+* local ( Recommended )
+* home.arpa ( Recommended )
+* lan
+* localdomain

+If you insist on using a made-up search domain name, then DNS requests may go unfulfilled by your router and forwarded onto global internet DNS root servers.
+This leaks information about your network such as device names.
+Alternatively, you can use a registered domain name or subdomain if you know what you are doing by selecting the 'Other' option.

+### 1.4.6.
 Network VLAN Aware

 You must answer an Easy Script prompt asking if your network is VLAN aware.
 The script will resolve your NAS VLAN ID automatically.

-### 1.4.6.
+### 1.4.7.
 NAS Gateway IPv4 Address

 The script will attempt to find your Gateway IPv4 address.
 Confirm with `Enter` or type in the correct Gateway IP address.

-### 1.4.7.
+### 1.4.8.
 NAS Root Password

 The default root password is 'ahuacate'.
 You can always change it at a later stage.